Nagendra1997/libmesibo/custom.md

 }
 ```

-## Create a custom row Layout
+## Create a custom row Layout inside MessagingUIFragment.java
-The row Layout represents the Layout of each single element displayed in the MesiboRecyclerView.
+The UI customisation can be done by creating a view holder with different types like incoming view, outgoing view, etc which will be returned in Mesibo_onCreateViewHolder.

+To customise your view holder, you need to create row Layout.

-Create a file named `incoming_chat_layout.xml` and add the following to it:
+First create a file named `incoming_chat_layout.xml` that describes the display component attributes.
+A sample xml file with TextView which is used to show the message(incoming) is as follows:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>